andpersand/skillshare/README.md

 Here you'll find guidelines to direct your talks (guidelines.txt), as well as a list of topics discussed at previous events (previous_topics.txt).

+Contributors to the event are welcome to upload slides, handouts, or other information related to their talks.